ndtwan/ndtwan/README.md

 # Twan# 💫 About Me:
-Final-year Bachelor's student at the University of Economics, Ho Chi Minh city, specializing in Data Science. <br>With a keen eye for detail and a passion for transforming raw data into meaningful insights
+Final-year Bachelor's student at the University of Economics, Ho Chi Minh city, specializing in Data Science.

 ## 🌐 Socials: